hamishwillee/content/files/en-us/web/api/element/sethtml/index.md

 #### Results

-The content of the string before sanitization and the HTML content of the element that was set are shown below.
+Click the "Default" and "allowScript" buttons to see the effects of the default and custom sanitizer, respectively.

-Note that even though we allowed the unsafe `<script>` element and didn't say anything about the event handlers, these have been stripped from the injected HTML because we're using the "safe" method that implicitly calls {{domxref('Sanitizer.removeUnsafe()')}} on the passed sanitizer.
+Note that in both cases the `<script>` element and `onclick` handler are removed, even if explicitly allowed by the sanitizer.

-{{EmbedLiveSample("Using a custom sanitizer","100","200px")}}
+{{EmbedLiveSample("setHTML live example","100","350px")}}

 ## Specifications